Most people who start a white label chatbot business do it backward.

 How much does it cost to start a white label chatbot business?

 Your main cost is the platform subscription.
 Beyond that, a domain name and basic brand assets are all you need.
-Most resellers are fully set up for under $500 before their first client covers the cost entirely.
+Most resellers are fully set up for a few hundred dollars before their first client covers the cost entirely.

 What industry should I target first?